 You can withdraw from a Lifetime ISA if you are buying your first home, if you are aged 60 or over, or in the event that you are ill with less than 12 months to live.
-If you make a withdrawal for any other reason (which is know as an unauthorised withdrawal) you will incur a withdrawal charge penalty.
-Usually, the withdrawal charge will be 25% of the amount withdrawn but this has been temporarily reduced to 20% until 5 April 2021 to help investors withdraw funds from their LISA during the coronavirus pandemic.
-The withdrawal charge will revert to 25% on 6 April 2021.
+If you make a withdrawal for any other reason (which is known as an ‘unauthorised withdrawal’) you will incur a withdrawal charge penalty of 25% of the amount withdrawn.

 A withdrawal charge may arise if you intend to use a LISA to purchase your first home if you have at some time owned or inherited a property.
 If you think that this might apply to your situation, then we will be happy to discuss this with you.

-Investing in EIS qualifying companies attracts income tax relief at 30% on a maximum annual investment of up to £1million (rising to £2million provided £1million of this is invested in knowledge-intensive companies) for qualifying individuals.
+Investing in EIS qualifying companies attracts income tax relief at 30% on a maximum annual investment of up to £1million (rising to £2million provided £1million of this is invested in knowledge-intensive companies, which are companies engaged in technological or scientific innovation) for qualifying individuals.
 Again these are considered to be high risk investments.

 Should you be considering making either a SEIS or an EIS investment, then please contact us further to discuss this.